 Below are our list of five famous temples in Bangalore (old and new)

 I) Bull temple ( Dodda Basavana Gudi temple) & Dodda Ganesha Temple

-The temple is dedicated to Nandi, the vahana of Lord Shiva.
+One of the most famous temples in Bangalore, this temple is dedicated to Nandi, the vahana of Lord Shiva.
 The Nandi statue in the temple is almost 15 feet and is one of the largest Nandi Statues in the world.
 The interesting fact about this statue is that it is carved out of single rock.

 Every year during the last Monday/Tuesday of the month of Karthik a huge groundnut fair is held at this temple.
 This fair is also called as Kadalekaye Parishe Festival.